syncfusion-content/wpf-docs/wpf/Gantt/Custom-Schedule.md

 To Add CustomNumeric Schedule to an application:

 1. Define the Mapping for StartPointMapping and FinishPointMapping in TaskAttributeMapping.
-2. Set the Gantt Schedule type as CustomNumeric.
+1. Set the Gantt Schedule type as CustomNumeric.
-3. Bind the GanttScheduleRowInfo collection to the CustomScheduleSource property of the Gantt.
+2. Bind the GanttScheduleRowInfo collection to the CustomScheduleSource property of the Gantt.

 The following code illustrates Adding Custom Schedule to an Application:
-{% highlight xml %}
+{% highlight html %}
 [XAML]